 Given the reduction in visibility around data leaving the network via QUIC, one obvious question is: should you disable it?
-The short answer is, “it depends.”
-There will be no immediate impact to your end users, as most websites will default back to HTTP over TLS and TCP if QUIC is not available.
-Over the medium and longer term, though, more web traffic will be moving to QUIC, so disabling it is only a short term solution.
+The short answer is, “It depends.”
+There will be no immediate impact on your end users, as most websites will default back to HTTP over TLS and TCP if QUIC is not available.
+Over the medium and longer term, though, more web traffic will be moving to QUIC, so disabling it is only a short-term solution.

-If you’ve concerned about the lack of visibility tools available for QUIC traffic, it’s better to disable it.
+If you’re concerned about the lack of visibility tools available for QUIC traffic, it’s better to disable it.
 You have many options to do so.
-Most browsers support straight up disabling QUIC.
+Most browsers support straight-up disabling the QUIC protocol.
 You can also block UDP ports 80 and 443 on your network or endpoint firewall.
-Or, if you have an application aware firewall, you can block the QUIC application.
+Or, if you have an application-aware firewall, you can block the QUIC application.
 To be sure, I’d suggest doing all of these if you’d like to absolutely restrict the use of QUIC in your network.